Skip to main content

 • Woody and Buzz

 You get the idea.
-Anything that comes in pairs or doubles would make the best nickname for twin baby boys or a pair of little best friends.
+Anything that comes in pairs or doubles would make the best nickname for twin baby boys or a pair of little best friends in the making.

 Whether you like movies, food, or animals, there are endless nicknames to call your baby boy.
 Just because a name is a popular one doesn’t mean you have to skip it.
-Your tiny tot might blow raspberries at you for weeks and forever more known as “Berry,” and that’s just the way it is now.
+Your tiny tot might blow raspberries at you for weeks and forever more known as “Berry.”.

 Dannielle Beardsley